Gambling and online casinos in Lesotho

 Lesotho is a Christian country with a moderate attitude towards gambling.

-Gambling is perceived as entertainment and part of the tourism industry,
+Gambling is perceived as entertainment and part of the tourism industry, and the state strictly monitors compliance with age and ethical restrictions.

 "Play Safe, Play Fair - Play Safe, Play Fair."